mattdelong/MDapp/README.md

-Derived from previous branch

-My work originally intended for Venue Scout but the work was never properly commissioned so now it is an Open Source side project.
+Former branch intended for Venue Scout but the work was never commissioned so it's now an Open Source side project

 =====